ddbj/www/_gea/single-cell-e.md

 ### GEA  {#multiplexed-gea}

+For processed data files, submit [Cell Ranger software output files](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/overview) (barcodes.tsv, features.tsv, matrix.mtx), H5 or HDF5 archives, or RDS objects.
+Processed data for single-cell TCR and BCR samples should include contig annotations and cell barcode information.
+When submitting multi-omics types of studies (ADT, HTO, TCR, BCR, GDO, CMO) and using 10X Genomics protocols and software you must submit the feature_reference.csv file so that the data can be correctly interpreted.

 Since there is no information about the individual cells at the sample annotation or file level, <span class="red">include the analysis results, cell-specific attributes, read count matrix and barcode sequences in</span> [processed data files](/gea/datafile-e.html#seq_proc).
-Loupe Browser files for data visualization and analysis (cloupe.cloupe) may be included ([Understanding Outputs](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/overview)).